Chen666-Oh/Paper-Incorrect-Assignment-Detection/README.md

 2. After downloading and decompressing, you can see the following three data files:
 1）train_author.json:
 This file is organized into a dictionary.
-The key is the author ID, and the value includes the author's name ("name"), the ID of the paper published by the relevant author ("normal_data"), and the ID of the paper incorrectly assigned to the author ("outliers")
+The key is the author ID, and the value includes the author's name ("name"), the ID of the paper published by the relevant author ("normal_data"), and the ID of the paper incorrectly assigned to the author ("outliers").
 2）pid_to_info_all.json:
 This file contains specific paper information for all papers that may be involved in the paper.
 3）ind_valid_author.json:
-Is organized in the same format as train_author.json
+Is organized in the same format as train_author.json.

 ### requirements
 ```